int128/kubectl-external-forward/README.md

 Forwarding from 127.0.0.1:10000 -> 10000
 ```

-Press ctrl-c to stop the command.
-It cleans up the socat pod.

 To connect to multiple hosts:

 ```console
 % kubectl socat 15432:postgresql.staging:5432 13306:mysql.staging:3306
 ```

+Press ctrl-c to gracefully stop the command and clean up the socat pod.

+## Considerations

+### Garbage collection

+Eventually socat pod(s) are remaining after stop.
+It would be better to clean up socat pods periodically to prevent the resource leak.

+### Docker Hub rate limit

+By default, kubectl-socat creates a pod with image `ghcr.io/int128/kubectl-socat/mirror/alpine/socat:latest`.
+It is mirrored from [Docker Hub](https://hub.docker.com/r/alpine/socat) to [GitHub Container Registry](https://ghcr.io/int128/kubectl-socat/mirror/alpine/socat) everyday in [this workflow](.github/workflows/socat.yaml).

+You can still set your custom image but please note the rate limit of Docker Hub.

 ## Usage